Improving Cooperation. Promoting Freedom from Fear.

 Our Work

-Since the Forum was founded forty years ago, we have earned the trust of governments, international organizations, and experts around the world for our policy-relevant research and advice as well as our innovative work to encourage regional cooperation around common security goals.
+Since the Forum was founded over forty years ago, we have earned the trust of governments and other experts around the world for our policy-relevant research and advice as well as our work to encourage more innovative and effective methods for: addressing terrorism and violent extremism; developing a framework for assessing UN sanctions on nonproliferation and counterterrorism; and preventing the proliferation of nuclear weapons.

 The Focus of Our Work